Michael Ciccone

 home / about / events / links / contact

-BIO - 2008
+BIO - 2012

 click here for a printable PDF version of this bio

-After moving to the Hudson Valley from Manhattan in August of 1998, Ciccone has had the opportunity to develop his body of work, first in his shop in West Park, and now at his home studio in Saugerties, NY.
+After returning to the Hudson Valley from Manhattan in August of 1998, Ciccone has had the opportunity to develop his body of work, first in his shop in West Park, and now at his home studio in Saugerties, NY.
 His work expands upon the landscapes, abstract pieces, and other found object pieces from his time in New York City to include pieces that further explore the gravity and instability of a particular moment in time.
 This is achieved through both abstract work that evokes a more physical response, and figurative work exploring a particular theme.

-© Michael Ciccone 2010
+© Michael Ciccone 2012

-This page last edited on Sunday, April 25, 2010
+This page last edited on April 24, 2012